How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Where to Grow Winter Squash

 Winter squash needs the warmest, sunniest spot you can give it.
-In the UK, that matters because the plant needs more than leaf growth; it needs enough warmth and light to ripen fruit before autumn.
+In the UK, that matters because the plant needs enough warmth and light to ripen fruit before autumn.

 Look for a spot with: